Lemongrass cockles prepared in the Vietnamese way

 So simple, but very impressive and really very tasty.
 You'll need for 4:

-In a fairly big pot add white wine, chilies, garlic and lemon grass and heat until the strong wine smell has gone.
+In a large pot, add white wine, chilies, garlic, and lemongrass.
+Heat until the strong wine smell fades.